borenstein-lab/MIMOSA2shiny/docs/analysis_description.md

 ---
-title: What does a MIMOSA2 analysis do?
+title: What does MIMOSA2 do?
 layout: default
 active: analysis_description
 ---